brmedeiros/dicey9000/README.md

       the results will be added with no modidier.
   * If the roll result is equal or greater than the explode_value, the die is rolled again.
+    - If only 'x' is present (wihout explode_value), the dice will explode on their maximum value (equal to dice_type).
+This can be applied to default modes that do not automatically do this (currently sr and simple).
   * If the roll result is equal or greater than the success_condition, a success is added to the total number of successes.
   * If the number of successes is less or equal than the glitch_value